Four Radio Interviews with Jeremy Griffith from the many he gave during the 2003 launch of his Australasian bestselling book A Species In Denial

 Lisa: What exactly are we denying about ourselves?

 Jeremy: Well, as you said, my latest book is called A Species In Denial, and it is called that because there is this underlying issue of good and evil in the human make-up that humans have found it easier to just not look at.
 When humans look into themselves there is a dark side they have never been able to make sense of.
-Every time we look into ourselves, or for that matter into the state of the world, with all the youth drug abuse and suicide, family breakdown, epidemic depression and loneliness, inequality, terrorism, atrocities of all sorts, there is a much deeper issue and that is human nature itself, our capacity for both good and evil—our capacity for love and kindness on one hand but on the other a capacity for extreme insensitivity, selfishness and brutality.
-It is this underlying deeper issue of the biological origins of, or reasons for good and evil in the human make-up that is the issue of the human condition and that is the issue my book addresses and explains.
-It explains why we humans are the way we are if you like.
+There is this deeper issue about us humans.
+We have a capacity for both so-called ‘good and evil’—a capacity for love and kindness but also a capacity for extreme insensitivity, selfishness and brutality.
+It is this underlying deeper issue of the biological reason for good and evil in the human make-up, which is the issue of the human condition, that my book addresses and explains.
 It gets to the heart of the matter of what it is to be human.
-I should stress straight away that the explanation that emerges doesn’t condone divisive, corrupt behaviour rather, through bringing understanding to the situation it heals it.
-Understanding is compassion, the truth sets us free.

 Lisa: I’m going to just ask you this because in my understanding though we know that we have the capacity for good and evil and we always have, isn’t that why there are laws in place.
 Even in religion there is the requirement to ‘treat others as you would treat yourself’, that sort of idea.
 So we’ve understood it but we’ve denied it and that’s why we’re in trouble now.
 Is that what you’re saying?